subquery/documentation/docs/academy/herocourse/module1.md

 ### High level steps

-1. Initialise a project
+1. Initialise a project.
-2. Update your mappings
+2. Update your mappings.
-3. Update your manifest file
+3. Update your manifest file.
-4. Update your graphql schema file
+4. Update your graphql schema file.
-5. Generate your code
+5. Generate your code.
-6. Build your code
+6. Build your code.
-7. Deploy your code in Docker
+7. Deploy your code in Docker.

 ### Detailed steps